maximelenormand/Trip-distribution-laws-and-models/README.md

 This package is created to generate spatial networks as described in [[1]](http://arxiv.org/abs/1506.04889).
 In this paper, we propose a comparison between the gravity and the intervening opportunities approaches widely used to simulate mobility flows.
-To fairly compare the two approaches, we need to differentiate the trip distribution laws, gravity or intervening opportunities , and the modeling approach used to generate the flows from the laws.
-Indeed, both the gravity and the radiation laws can be express as the probability of having a trip from one place to another and based on these probabilities, the total number of commuters or migrants can then be calculated using different level of constrained models.
+To fairly compare the two approaches, we need to differentiate the trip distribution laws, gravity or intervening opportunities, and the modeling approach used to generate the flows from the laws.
+Indeed, both the gravity and the intervening opportunities laws can be express as the probability of having a trip from one place to another and based on these probabilities, the total number of commuters or migrants can then be calculated using different level of constrained models.

-First, we compute the probability ***pij*** to have a trip from region ***i*** to another region ***j*** based on the "travel demand" ***mi*** of the region ***i*** (the population is typically used as a proxy here), the "attractivity" ***mj*** of the region ***j*** (usually related to the population in ***j*** too) and the distance ***dij*** between the two regions.
+First, we compute the probability ***pij*** to have a trip from region ***i*** to another region ***j*** based on the "travel demand" ***mi*** of the region ***i*** (the population is typically used as a surrogate), the "attractivity" ***mj*** of the region ***j*** (usually related to the population in ***j*** too) and the distance ***dij*** between the two regions.
 In this package we consider six probabilistic laws:

 * Gravity law with an exponential distance decay function (**GravExp**).